Steel abrasive: Surface preparation

 Surface preparation is a series of operations including cleaning and physical modification of a surface.
 Steel shot and grit are used in a surface preparation process for cleaning metal surfaces which are covered with mill scale, dirt, rust, or paint coatings and for physically modifying the metal surface such as creating roughness for better application of paint and coating.
 The steel shots are generally employed in shot blasting machines, first made by US-based company Wheelabrator in 1932.
 In China, shot blasting machines were built around the 1950s, Qinggong Machinery is one of the earliest manufacturers in that industry.

 Stone cutting

 Steel grit is used in cutting hard stones, such as granite.
 The grit is used in large multi-blade frames which cut the blocks of granite into thin slices.

 Shot peening

 Shot peening is the repeated striking of a metal surface by hard shot particles.
 These multiple impacts produce a deformation on the metal surface, but also improve the durability of the metal part.
 The media used in this application is spherical rather than angular.
-The reason is that spherical shots are more resistant to the fracture which happens due to the striking impact.
+The reason is that spherical shots are more resistant to the fracture which happens due to the striking impact.and distributes the peening force more evenly and reduces the risk of stress risers.
+This makes steel shots a better choice for shot peening in aircraft engineering, where the peened surface must be strong and fatigue-resistant.